SAVE THE DATE

 About the conference

-The annual event dedicated to the sustainable development of Romanian cities and regions is already at its eighth edition and has consolidated its position as a top event for the business environment, architecture, urban development and administration.
+The annual event dedicated to the sustainable development of Romanian cities and regions is already at its ninth edition and has consolidated its position as a top event for the business environment, architecture, urban development and administration.

 Encouraging the sustainable development of the country, promoting measures to increase its attractiveness for new investments and stimulating the country’s competitiveness are essential factors for us.
 Cities of Tomorrow offers a platform for the exchange of ideas, concepts and know-how between the public and private sectors, with the ambition to create a context conducive to concrete actions leading to tangible results.